-Formative assessment, including self- and peer-assessment, takes place regularly within art and design lessons, and teachers use this to support, secure and stretch learning accordingly.
+Formative assessment, including self- and peer-assessment, takes place regularly within art and design lessons.
 Children are encouraged to critically reflect on their own and others' work through mini-plenaries and 'class gallery' activities.
 Verbal feedback and questioning allow teachers to offer critique, in-the-moment support and next steps.
 Teachers may use 'Austin's butterfly' approaches to enable pupils to revisit and refine their artwork.